-It was recognized that as well as needing to actively campaign to stop harmful activities in the coastal areas, fishworker and producer groups need to actively research and promote viable alternatives.
-Such alternatives need to be based on human and ecological values, rather than purely motivated by the profit potential of the global market.
+It was recognized that apart from actively campaigning to stop harmful activities in the coastal areas, fishworker and producer groups need to actively research and promote viable alternatives.

+Human values

+Such alternatives need to be based on human and ecological values, rather than purely motivated by the profit potential of the international global market.
+Polluters must be penalized for the damage.
-Polluters must be penalized for the damage they cause.
-The burden of proof should be on the developers (including government agencies) to show that their activities will not cause harm to the coastal environment or the coastal communities.

-Environmental as well as social impact assessment should be a compulsory part of the procedures in the approval process of potential development activity.
+The burden of proof should be on the developers (including government agencies) to show that their activities will not harm the coastal environment or the coastal communities.
+Environmental as well as social impact assessments should be a compulsory part of the procedures in the approval process for potential development activity.
 Provisions for a public review process should be made mandatory.

-Further, environmental impact assessments (EIAs) of new development must be prepared in the context of existing activity in the area and their burden on the ecosystem.
+urther, environmental impact assessments (EIAS) of new developments must be prepared in the context of existing activity in the area and their burden on the ecosystem.
 EIAs need to take traditional as well as 'modern' scientific knowledge into consideration.
-Where the information base is poor, or the likely adverse impact cannot be predicted with any certainty, the 'precautionary approach' must be adopted, and development activities should not be undertaken.
+Where the information base is poor, or the likely adverse impact can not be predicted with any certainty, the 'precautionary approach' must be adopted, and development activities should not be undertaken.

-All environmental impact assessments should account for the social and economic costs which environmental degradation causes to local communities.
+All EIAs should account for the social and economic costs which environmental degradation causes to local communities.
 There must also be ways and means for accounting for the costs to be borne by future generations whose rights may be jeopardized by current developments.
-Once such costs are internalised, the economic rationale to pursue many 'development' policies or projects may cease to exist.
+Once such costs are internalized, the economic rationale to pursue many 'development' policies or projects may cease to exist.

-Many formal acts pertaining to natural resource access and use in the coastal zone have been introduced in most of the countries of the region, over different points in time.
-In the context of integrated coastal area management, there is a need to examine and harmonize these different acts to ensure that there is coherence between them.
-It is also necessary that national and State / provincial Governments ensure that there is clarity between different departments on the allocation of responsibility and accountability.
+Many formal Acts pertaining to natural resource access and use in the coastal zone have been introduced in most of the countries of the region, over different periods of time.
+In the context of integrated coastal area management, there is a need to examine and harmonize these different Acts to ensure that there is coherence among them.

+It is also necessary that national and state/provincial governments ensure that different departments are unambiguous on the allocation of responsibility and accountability.

-While many characteristics and needs of fisheries are unique, there are several aspects which need to the integrated into a broader approach to coastal area management.
+While many characteristics and needs of fisheries are unique, there are several aspects which need to be integrated into a broader approach to coastal area management.
 In particular, there is a need to harmonize policy objectives between different natural resource users, and to establish mechanisms for conflict resolution.
-Wherever possible, different stakeholders need to be brought together to plan and prioritize the uses to which coastal areas are put.
+Wherever possible, different stakeholders need to be brought together. to plan and prioritize the uses to which coastal areas are put.
 There are clearly many areas where harmonious development is possible, and these areas need to be identified and prioritized.